• Skip to content

 • or both

-• redundancy insurance in respect of a housing loan where the sum insured does not exceed $124,000
+• redundancy insurance for a housing loan, where the sum insured does not exceed $124,000

-• reinsurance (being a contract between two parties where one party indemnifies the other against liability or payment under a contract of insurance or reinsurance)
+• reinsurance - a contract between two parties, where one party indemnifies the other against liability or payment under a contract of insurance or reinsurance

 • an annuity: